 PSI's scope of services did not include extensive sampling and CBR testing of existing subgrade or potential sources of imported fill for the specific purpose of detailed pavement analysis.
-Instead, this report is based on pavement-related design parameters that are considered to be typical for the area soils types.
+Instead, this report is based on pavement-related design parameters that are considered to be typical for the area soils types encountered .

-Pavement sections can be grade supported on a minimum of twelve (12) inches of properly structural fill.
+Pavement sections can be grade supported on a minimum of twelve (12) inches of properly compacted structural fill.
+Class "C" fly ash, Portland cement or lime-treatment of the on-site high plastic clays can also be performed.
+The crushed stone base can be included in the 12 inches of remediation recommended in the areas of undocumented fill.
 Proof-rolling, as discussed earlier in this report, should be accomplished to identify soft or unstable soils that should be removed from the pavement area prior to fill placement and/or pavement construction.
 These soils should be replaced with properly compacted structural fill as described earlier in this report.